drademann/kata-playground-go/hello/KATA.md

 ## Task

-Provide the following function
+Provide the following function:

     Greet()

-that will print the text "Hello, world!" to `stdout`.
-To keep it testable you might want to mock the display, it might be the time for an interface ...
+It shall print the text "Hello, world!" to `stdout`.
+To keep it testable, you might want to mock the output destination, it might be the time for an interface ...